Work: Not provided

 Composer: Not provided

-Text written in collaboration with Professor Paulo Sá of the Federal University of Rio de Janeiro (UFRJ).
+Text written by Professor Pedro Sá, percussion professor at the Federal University of Rio de Janeiro (UFRJ).

 PEDRO SÁ, 2014